geohackweek/raster/_episodes/04-workingwithrasters.md

 seen **context managers** before.
 This context manager, ``rasterio.open`` functions like the python standard library function ``open`` for opening files.
 The block of code within the ``with ... as`` statement is executed once the file is opened, and the file is closed when the context manager exits.
-What this means for us is that we don't have to manually close the raster file once it's been opened, since the context manager handles it for us.
+This means that we don't have to manually close the raster file, as the context manager handles that for us.

 By contrast, GDAL closes its raster dataset objects when its objects have no active references.
 In our case above, we're letting all of the raster objects go out of scope, so the cleanup happens implicitly at the end of the code.

 ~~~
-with rasterio.open(DEM) as dem_raster:
+with rasterio.open(DEM_fn) as dem_raster:
     pixel_values = dem_raster.read(1)  # band number
     print dem_raster.crs   # This is returned as a dict version of the PROJ.4 format string.
     print dem_raster.transform  # Returns the GDAL-style Affine Geotransform. (will be deprecated in rasterio 1.0)